rimusz/charts/stable/gcloud-sqlproxy/README.md

 Please note, if chart name is included in release name, it will now be used as full name.
 E.g. service `gcloud-sqlproxy-gcloud-sqlproxy` will now show up as `gcloud-sqlproxy`.

+**From < 0.11.0 to >= 0.11.0**

+Please note, as of `0.11.0` recommended labels are used.
+Please take into anything that may target your release's objects via labels.